CZ-NIC/knot/doc/operation.rst

 Thus, after restore, there might remain some redundant ``.pem`` files of obsolete signing keys.

+Only configured private keys are backed up, deleted keys still kept in the "trash bin" aren't.

 ..
 NOTE::
    Automatically generated unique-id's of member zones are kept in the timers database.
 Therefore, backup of member zones' timers is crucial for